heabijay/crtcli/README.md

 - `crtcli app https://localhost:5000 -i pkg fs push` — Pushes package 'UsrPackage' from filesystem to Creatio (using FSD) at insecure 'https://localhost:5000' using Supervisor:Supervisor credentials.

-- `crtcli app pkg fs push -cr` — Pushes package 'UsrPackage' from filesystem to Creatio (using FSD) on '$CRTCLI_APP_URL' or the `default_app` in [.crtcli.toml](#crtclitoml), compiles it after successfully push, and restarts Creatio application if compilation was successful.
+- `crtcli app pkg fs push -cr` — Pushes the package from the current directory to the default Creatio instance (using FSD), compiles it, and restarts the application on success.
+Check [app](#app) command to configure default Creatio instance.

-- `crtcli app pkg fs push --package-folder ../UsrPackage --package-folder ../UsrPackage2 -cr` — Pushes package 'UsrPackage' and 'UsrPackage2' from filesystem to Creatio (using FSD) on '$CRTCLI_APP_URL' or the `default_app` in [.crtcli.toml](#crtclitoml), compiles application it after successfully push, and restarts Creatio application if compilation was successful.
+- `crtcli app pkg fs push --package-folder ../UsrPackage --package-folder ../UsrPackage2 -cr` — Pushes the 'UsrPackage' and 'UsrPackage2' packages to the default Creatio instance (using FSD), compiles the application, and restarts it on success.
+Check [app](#app) command to configure default Creatio instance.

 ### app pkg install